JH-All/Rivulidae_shortfalls/README.md

 **Title will be updated upon acceptance and the DOI will be provided.**

-This repository contains the data and R scripts used in an ongoing manuscript investigating biodiversity and conservation shortfalls in Neotropical Rivulidae fishes.
+This repository contains the data and R scripts used in an ongoing manuscript.
 The repository will be updated throughout the peer-review process.

 ## Linnean & Wallacean shortfalls

 ### R scripts

-- **code.R** – Complete workflow for all analyses related to the Linnean and Wallacean shortfalls, including species discovery models, spatial analyses, and figure generation.
+- **code.R** – Complete workflow for all analyses related to the Linnean and Wallacean shortfalls.

 ### Data